Kong/terraform-provider-konnect/docs/resources/gateway_plugin_tcp_log.md

 - `custom_fields_by_lua` (Map of String) A list of key-value pairs, where the key is the name of a log field and the value is a chunk of Lua code, whose return value sets or replaces the log field value.
 - `keepalive` (Number) An optional value in milliseconds that defines how long an idle connection lives before being closed.
 Default: 60000
+- `ssl_verify` (Boolean) When using TLS, this option enables verification of the certificate presented by the server.
+Default: false
 - `timeout` (Number) An optional timeout in milliseconds when sending data to the upstream server.
 Default: 10000
 - `tls` (Boolean) Indicates whether to perform a TLS handshake against the remote server.
 Default: false
 - `tls_sni` (String) An optional string that defines the SNI (Server Name Indication) hostname to send in the TLS handshake.